Healthdirect Free Australian health advice you can count on.

 • Roseola spreads by coughing, sneezing and direct contact.

-• There is no specific treatment for roseola.
-If your child has roseola, they will need to rest and drink fluids (water, breastmilk or formula) to stay hydrated.
+• There is no specific treatment for roseola — if your child has it, they should rest and drink fluids to stay hydrated.

-• Your doctor may recommend paracetamol or ibuprofen to help with the fever.
+• Your doctor may recommend paracetamol or ibuprofen to help with fever.

 • There is no vaccine for roseola.

-Roseola infantum (or ‘roseola’) is a contagious, common viral infection that can cause a high fever followed by a rash.
-It spreads through droplets that are coughed or sneezed into the air by and infected person.
+Roseola infantum (commonly known as 'roseola') is a contagious, common viral infection that can cause a high fever followed by a rash.
+It spreads through droplets that are coughed or sneezed into the air by an infected person.

-It usually occurs in babies and children between 6 months and 2 years of age.
-It lasts about 3 to 5 days and can make your child feel feverish and unwell.
+It is most common in babies and children between 6 months and 2 years of age and lasts about 3 to 5 days.

-If your child has roseola, you may notice a pattern of symptoms:
+Roseola often follows a pattern of symptoms.
+If your child has roseola, you may notice:

-• A rash of pink, raised spots on their chest, tummy and back, which might spread to the arms and legs.
-The spots turn white (known as a ‘blanching rash’) when you press them.
+• have spots turn white (known as a 'blanching rash') when you press them

 When should my child see my doctor?

-You should also see a doctor if your child:
+You should also see a doctor if your child has roseola:

 How is roseola treated?

-There's no treatment for roseola, but if your child has a high fever or a rash, it’s best to see a doctor.
+There's no treatment for roseola.
+If your child has a high fever or a rash, it's best to see a doctor for advice.

 Can roseola be prevented?